Bluebird Houses: The Definitive Guide (7 FREE Plans!)

 The only time you don’t want to open up a nest box is when the nestlings are about 12-14 days old.

 At this point, they are getting prepared to leave the nest but are not quite ready.
 Opening up the box may scare the juveniles prematurely out into the world!
 Make sure to keep accurate records of when the bluebirds hatched so you know this critical time frame.

 Don’t worry about making bluebirds abandon their nest as they are tolerant of humans.
-It’s also an old wives tale that touching a birds nest will make the adults leave.
+It’s also a myth that touching a birds nest will make the adults leave.
 Birds can barely smell anything!

 So what if House Sparrows are found inside of a bluebird house?

 House Sparrows CAN’T be allowed to stay inside of a nest box (at least if you want to attract bluebirds!).
 As said before, these invasive species outcompete and commonly kill bluebirds.